top of page

 For some years Pailthorpe was a Consultant Psychiatrist at the Portman Clinic in London with Mednikoff as her assistant.
 In the years that followed they would occasionally exhibit their paintings together and also started a School of Art Therapy.
 When she died, a great deal of her work was lost and only a small part of it survives today.

-For more information on the Pailthorpe watercolours; here is a video from the recent show at the De La Warr.
+For more information on the Pailthorpe watercolours; here is a video from the show at the De La Warr.

 Patrick Hourihan